-The values are central to our College and are developed and reinforced in a number of ways:
+The values are developed and reinforced in a number of ways:

-- Our programme of assemblies and tutor sessions focuses regularly on the values, using case studies, stories, learning activities and input from visiting speakers to reinforce their importance. - A weekly Headteacher's Values Award is made to the student who has demonstrated the values to an exceptional level. - Our teaching, learning and staff development programme ensures that our teachers use methods to engage students in developing the values so that they become resilient, creative, respectful, independent learners who are good team players and constantly strive for excellence.
+- Our programme of assemblies and tutor sessions focuses regularly on the values, using case studies, stories, learning activities and inputfrom visiting speakers to reinforce their importance. - A weekly Headteacher's Values Award is made to the student who has demonstrated the values to an exceptional level. - Our teaching, learning and staff development programme ensures that our teachers use methods to engage students in developing thevalues so that they become determined, creative, respectful, independent learners who are good team players and constantly strive for excellence.